 If you have a garden or yard, you have weeds.
 They may lurk in the lawn, thrive at the base of a shrub or mess-up flowerbeds, making weed control a constant battle.
-It can be a hard-fought battle requiring patience, persistence and knowledge – of both types of weeds and the weapons you have to eradicate them.
+It can be a hard-fought battle requiring patience and persistence.
+Most importantly, the best weapon is the knowledge you need to eradicate them.

 What Are Weeds?

 Weeds are any plants that are growing where they are not wanted.
 They usually aren't something you plant intentionally; they just appear.
 However, sometimes you can plant something that is more aggressive than you planned and it can be considered a weed or become “weedy”.
 Weeds grow vigorously, often outpacing and overrunning desirable plants.
 There are several types: